-After you create an Ad Hoc view, you - and other users with the proper permissions - can run the report, then further refine the displayed information and personalize the look of the report in the Report Viewer.
-For more information on that process, see Running Reports and the Report Viewer.
+After you create an Ad Hoc view, you - and other users with the proper permissions - can run the report, then further refine the displayed information and personalize the look of the report in the report viewer.
+For more information on that process, see "Running Reports and the Report Viewer" on page 57.

-Overview of the Ad Hoc Editor
+5.1 Overview of the Ad Hoc Editor